Let's start with Joakim Noah.

 For nine years, Joakim Noah gave Chicago everything he had.
 He fought through injuries, treated his teammates like family and got every ounce out of his talent.
 If Derrick Rose was the Bulls' heart and Tom Thibodeau was their brain, Noah was their soul.

 During seasons sabotaged by Rose's injuries before they ever really began, Noah gave us a reason to care.
 He was the one-man pick-and-roll eraser, a brilliant passer and an unequaled competitor.
-He was the rare athlete who could elevate everyone else around him with the shear intensity of his presence.
+He was the rare athlete who could elevate everyone else around him with the sheer intensity of his presence.

 Before leaving on his first Circus Trip as a rookie, Noah asked 'what's so circus about it?'.
 By the end of his second year he was streaking down the floor against the Celtics for a dunk that would endear him to the city forever.
 His Game 7 against the Nets in the 2013 playoffs was the stuff of legend -- without Luol Deng, Kirk Hinrich or Rose, Noah went for 24 points, 14 rebounds and six blocks in a road win.
 The next year, he dragged an overmatched team to a 48-win season on a bum knee.
 He finished fourth in MVP voting for his efforts, and his career hasn't been the same since.